os-climate/osc-dm-mesh-cli/README.md

-# bgs-dm-mesh-cli - Ecosystem Platform Command Line Interface
+# osc-dm-mesh-cli - Ecosystem Platform Command Line Interface

 This is a command line interface (CLI) for
 Broda Group Software's Ecosystem Platform.